List of BC Ferries accidents and incidents: Queen of Cumberland

-On April 18, 2018, Queen of Cumberland crew members were injured during a safety drill at Swartz Bay ferry terminal.
+On April 18, 2018, the Queen of Cumberlands crew members were injured during a safety drill at Swartz Bay ferry terminal.
 When a hoist cable parted on the ship's davit, a rescue boat holding two occupants fell about 11 m into the water.
 The boat was damaged and both individuals were injured, one seriously.

 On July 1, 2025, a male passenger was seen driving his Tesla erratically at the Village Bay ferry terminal on Mayne Island, before he failed to obey the orders of terminal staff while boarding the Queen of Cumberland for an 11:30 PM sailing bound for Swartz Bay, and parked at the front of the vessel instead of where he was originally directed.
 Later, during the crossing, the passenger exited his vehicle while pantless and began washing his car with bottled water and paper towels while appearing extremely agitated.
 The passenger then stole a sledgehammer from the ship's anchor compartment and used it to smash the lock off the safety gates at the front of the ship.
 He then re-entered his vehicle and attempted to drive around the gates and off the deck overboard.
 BC Ferries' crew members attempted to intervene, however the passenger immediately became abusive and began shouting at the deckhands.
 He then repeatedly drove forwards toward the edge of the deck, braked hard, then reversed.
 He even drove over blocks put against his tires by the crew, in hopes of bringing the vehicle to a stop.
 He also struck as many as two crew members with his vehicle in the process.
 When the vessel arrived at the Swartz Bay ferry terminal, police were waiting on the ramp, as they had been called while the ship was in transit.
 They quickly dragged the man from his vehicle and arrested him before he could flee the scene, and later stated that he was found to have been experiencing a mental health crisis at the time.
 The BC Prosecution Service has since approved five charges against the passenger: assault with a weapon, 2 counts of mischief, dangerous operation of a motor vehicle, and obstruction.
 The passenger was remanded into custody, pending his next court appearance.

 Queen of the Islands

-On September 20, 1978, Queen of the Islands rammed the Saltery Bay dock causing $495,000 worth of damage.
+On September 20, 1978, the Queen of the Islands rammed the Saltery Bay dock causing $495,000 worth of damage.

 Queen of Nanaimo

-On November 2, 2013, Queen of Nanaimo was pushed off course by severe weather as it was leaving the berth at the Village Bay ferry terminal, on Mayne Island, damaging a private dock.
+On November 2, 2013, the Queen of Nanaimo was pushed off course by severe weather as it was leaving the berth at the Village Bay ferry terminal, on Mayne Island, damaging a private dock.
 While no one was injured, the ship also sustained damage, and all Tsawwassen–Gulf Islands sailings had to be cancelled for the following week, while it was repaired.